MooreNick/ExampleProject/README.md

 General Process:
 - Lauched a VM running Ubuntu
-- Using the build in tool I uploaded the game files
+- Using the built in tool I uploaded the game files
 - Installed the compiler and dependencies
 - Create makefile
 - Installed ubuntu desktop and display manager